-The following rules apply for a non-public school student to be eligible to participate in nonacademic school activities, such as extracurricular activities, for which public school students must demonstrate academic proficiency or eligibility:
+In order to be eligible to participate in nonacademic school activities, such as extracurricular activities, a student seeking dual enrollment must demonstrate academic proficiency or eligibility as follows:

-- 1. Eligibility standards must be met as with other regular full-time students; - 2.
-The non-public school student must, on any State Board of Education recognized achievement test, portfolio, or other mechanism, demonstrate composite grade-level academic proficiency; - 3.
-The non-public school student must achieve a minimum composite, core, or survey test score within the average or higher than average range as established by the test service utilized on any nationally-normed test.
+- 1. Eligibility standards must be met as with other regular full-time students; - The dual enrollment student must, on any State Board of Education recognized achievement test, portfolio, or other mechanism, demonstrate composite grade-level academic proficiency; - 3.
+The dual enrollment student must achieve a minimum composite, core, or survey test score within the average or higher than average range as established by the test service utilized on any nationally-normed test.
 The minimum score on each assessment is the fifth stanine for the battery total score.
-The parents/guardian of a dual enrollment student are responsible for obtaining third party testing for their child at their expense in accordance with I.C.
-33-203 and State Board of Education rules.
+The parents/guardians of a dual enrollment student may be responsible for obtaining third party testing for their child at their expense.
 Demonstrated proficiency shall be used to determine eligibility for the current and next school year, not to exceed a period of 12 months from the date the test results are released; - 4.
-Non-public school students must be provided the opportunity to take State tests or other standardized tests given to all regularly enrolled public school students when prearranged with the principal of the building where the student is registered.
+Nonpublic school students must be provided the opportunity to take State tests or other standardized tests given to all regularly enrolled public school students when prearranged with the Executive Director and/or his or her designee.
 A fee may be assessed to cover extra administration costs. - 5.
-A non-public school student will be subject to the same requirements as public school students regarding school attendance on the date of an activity.
-If the non-public school student is not scheduled to attend academic courses in the District on activity days, the non-public school student's primary education provider shall provide assurance to the District that such student has met the attendance requirements in the non-public school academic setting.
-The primary education provider shall also be responsible for the oversight of any other academic standards relating to participation in nonacademic activities.
+The dual enrollment student's primary education provider shall be the provider in which the students is registered for the majority of the coursework.
+The primary education provider shall be responsible for the oversight of academic standards relating to participation in nonacademic activities.